 How to Treat Dumping Syndrome

-Despite best intentions, if you’re starting to feel the effects of a wrong food choice—what do you do?
+Despite your best intentions, if you’re starting to feel the effects of a wrong food choice—what do you do?
 If you can, lie down and wait for it to pass.
 Be sure to stay hydrated.
-If you consumed something high in added sugar, you may want to have something with natural sugar that will help restore blood sugar levels—a small glass of 100% fruit juice, ½ cup of unsweetened applesauce, or a glass of milk.
-Follow that with a small serving of protein to stabilize blood sugar levels.
+Stabilize blood sugar levels with a small serving of complex carbs and protein like nuts.